6mc/Dizi-finder/README.md

 # Dizi-finder
-its so easy to use choose your tv series and watch
+its so easy to use choose your tv series and watch: http://dizi-fi.ml/

 PS:some of tv series on the list might not be working they will be fixed asap